tsowell/wiremix/README.md

 This README only describes basic capabilities.
 Please see [wiremix.toml](./wiremix.toml) in this repository for detailed documentation on configuring wiremix.
-It also provides a reference for wiremix's defaults.
+It also provides a reference for all of wiremix's defaults.

-The configuration specified in the file is merged with wiremix's defaults, so it only needs to specify the options you want to change.
+The configuration specified in the file is merged with wiremix's defaults, so it only needs to specify the options that need to be changed.
 It is recommended to start with an empty configuration file and use this repository's [wiremix.toml](./wiremix.toml) as a reference.

 ### Basic Configuration